PhysicsX/QTonRaspberryPi/README.md

-# Cross compilation of Qt6.8.1 and Opencv For Raspberry pi 3/4/5 with Docker(Base and QML packages) and Remote Debugging with Vscode
+# Cross compilation of Qt6.8.1 and OpenCV For Raspberry pi 3/4/5 with Docker(Base and QML packages) and Remote Debugging with Vscode
 In this content, you will find a way to cross-compile Qt 6.8.1 and Opencv (4.9.0) for Raspberry Pi hardware using Docker isolation.
 This is a complete tutorial that you can learn how to debug the application with vscode.